baylearn-org/www/call_for_abstracts.md

 [https://baylearn.org/submissions](https://baylearn.org/submissions)

-The abstract submission deadline is Friday, June 30th, 2023, 11:59pm PDT.
+The abstract submission deadline is Thursday, July 13, 2023 11:59pm PDT.

 Please submit abstracts as a 2-page PDF in NeurIPS format.
 An extra page for acknowledgements and references is allowed.